MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 ### Create a preapproval without a sensitivity label

 When you create your cmdlet, you should use the option appropriate to the permissions included in the app you're trying to pre-approve.
 You can also include both if the app you're pre-approving has both Chat RSC and Team RSC permissions.
-Examples below show multiple ways to build cmndlets to pre-approve apps with varying permissions without specifying a sensitivity label:
+Teh following examples show multiple ways to build cmndlets to pre-approve apps with varying permissions without specifying a sensitivity label:

 #### Preapprove an app with Team RSC permissions